 Embed UX in your regular KPI reporting.
 The more you align UX metrics with business KPIs, the more visible the value becomes over time.

 A great UX strategy isn’t fluff – it’s a growth engine.
-Research from McKinsey, Forrester, and NN/g make it clear: user-centered design improves retention, revenue, and product velocity.
-SaaS execs should treat UX strategy like a revenue strategy, because that’s exactly what it is.
+Research from McKinsey, Forrester, and NN/g makes it clear: user-centred design improves retention, revenue, and product velocity.
+SaaS execs should treat UX strategy like a revenue strategy, because that’s precisely what it is.

 Want to see how a great UX strategy works in the real world?
-Check out the full ShipServ UX strategy case study.
+Check out the complete ShipServ UX strategy case study.